hyurl/sfn/docs/v06x/en-US/mixins-aop.md

 ## Hooks

-Hook is another way to implement AOP in a software.
+The hook is another way to implement AOP in software.
 By using hooks, one can easily write pluggable and extendable components to manipulate objects without having to modify any source code.

-Since version 0.5.x, SFN introduces new internal hook support, and implemented hot-reloading and auto-loading.
-Hooks do not need to create instance, and all hooks will be loaded into the system when start up.
+Since version 0.5.x, SFN introduced new internal hook support and implemented hot-reloading and auto-loading.
+Hooks do not need to create the instance, and all hooks will be loaded into the system when startup.
 All hooks should be located in path `src/hooks/`.

 > Hook was once called `Plugin` in history versions of SFN, but since v0.6, for
 > clarity, it has been renamed to `Hook`, if you have ~~plugins~~ before, it's